-- 8. The document/presentation camera display can now be shared.
-(Note: The image will appear reversed on your screen as the presenter, but will be displayed correctly for all other participants.) - 9.
-To switch back to the main (built-in) camera, go back to the Meeting Details bar at the bottom of the screen, and select Settings > Video > Camera drop-down.
+8. The document/presentation camera display can now be shared.
+(Note: The image will appear reversed on your screen as the presenter, but will be displayed correctly for all other participants.)

+9. To switch back to the main (built-in) camera, go back to the Meeting Details bar at the bottom of the screen, and select Settings > Video > Camera drop-down.

-Using Background Blur
+Using Change Background

-The Background Blur feature allows you to "blur" the background of your camera's feed while still allowing yourself to be visible during the Meet.
+The Change Background feature allows you to either "blur" or change the background of your camera's feed while still allowing yourself to be visible during the Meet.
+Some of the available background images include offices, landscapes, patterns, and more.
 This can be useful if/when you wish to "hide" any distractions behind you while in a meeting, especially if you are teaching or presenting from a remote location rather than a CCSD school or office.
 An important thing to note is that this feature is not available on Chromebooks, and it only works with specific types of video cards.